HIST114 Global History: Modern World

 - This course meets the General Education requirements for Arts/Humanities, Diversity, and Critical Thinking.

 - VI.
 Catalog Course Description

-- This course is a survey of global history in which students explore the social, political, religious, economic, intellectual and artistic achievements of the major human civilizations from around the year 1500 A.D. to the present day.
+- This course is a survey and critical examination of global history in which students explore the social, political, religious, economic, intellectual, and artistic achievements of the major human civilizations from roughly 1500 C.E. to the present.

 - VII.
 Required Course Content and Direction

 - demonstrate an understanding of Global human civilizations, including the relationships and conflicts among its diverse societies, stretching from around the year 1500 A.D. to the present day [Social Science];

 - demonstrate an understanding of the social and political systems, economies, and cultures of Global human civilization's diverse societies stretching from 1500 A.D. to the present day [Diversity];

 - critically analyze and evaluate competing points of view and voices in modern Global history [Critical Thinking];

 - identify the defining characteristics of major modern human civilizations, such as China, Europe, India, Japan, Islamic civilization, and North and South America;

 - identify the major artistic, cultural, economic, intellectual, political, social, and scientific changes caused by the emergence and spread of the Industrial Revolution;

 - explain the impact of Nationalism on Global human societies; and

 - examine the impact of the Cold War and its end on Global human societies.